aschenkels-ictstudio/account/account_invoice_cutoff_policy/README.rst

 Note the policy is inclusive, so if you specified 3 days after end of month, then transactions on the 3rd for the prior month would be allowed, the 4th would not.

+If using account_central_billing the policy is taken from the centrally billed partner.

 Known issues / Roadmap
 ======================